The Core of Chestnut School

 Student Services Specialist

-Melissa has been a student of herbal medicine for over a decade.
-She studied at the Forager’s Path School of Botanical Medicine with herbalist Mike Masek in 2011, interned at the Herb Pharm in 2013, and apprenticed with Southwestern herbalist and ethnobotanist Phyllis Hogan from 2014-2023.
-She holds a B.S. in Psychology and Womxn and Gender Studies.
+Melissa is a lifelong student of plants and has been actively studying herbal medicine since 2010.
+She trained at the Forager’s Path School of Botanical Medicine with herbalist Mike Masek and spent nearly a decade apprenticing with Southwestern herbalist and ethnobotanist Phyllis Hogan.

-Melissa currently resides in the Sonoran desert on the ancestral lands of the Tohono O’odham and Yaqui people.
+Her work is rooted in time spent with plants in both cultivated and wild landscapes.
 She loves gardening, walking, and whispering sweet nothings to ephemeral blossoms.
-Melissa is passionate about sharing the empowering wisdom of plant medicine.
+She is passionate about sharing the empowering wisdom of plant medicine and supporting Chestnut students as they grow in their herbal studies.